 English translations of Rimbaud’s work are from Rimbaud, Complete Works, Selected Letters, translated by Wallace Fowlie, The University of Chicago Press, 2005, © The University of Chicago

 Grateful thanks to Renaud-Gabriel Pion for sharing his recollections for this article.
+Full sources and acknowledgments can be found here.

 Thanks also go to The Rimbaud & Verlaine Foundation for putting me in touch with Rimbaud expert and biographer, Professor Seth Whidden of The Queen’s College, Oxford, and to Prof. Whidden for reviewing my observations on Rimbaud’s influence on Sylvian’s lyric and offering perspectives for consideration.